Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Conclusion

 The work in this paper adapts the work of previous DLC decision making models for highway traffic actors, expanding on previous work to include forced merge scenarios for highway on-ramps.
 Parameters for our modified mBRGT-D and the baseline MOBIL model were optimized using over 40 hours of real-world data of traffic actors at highway on-ramps.
 From our evaluation it was found that it was difficult to find a single set of model parameters that could achieve reasonable results for both lane-change and keep-straight prediction success rates, although overall prediction success rate could be achieved if the keep-straight prediction rate was high.
 However, when targeting distributed parameters for each individual behavior, we were able to obtain better optimization results.
 The subsequent parameter sets provide direct control over actor behavior during simulation testing.
 Our mBRGT-D model was better able to replicate the lane-change reaction rate as seen in the naturalistic data with a success rate of 95\% compared to the baseline MOBIL model's 85.0\% success rate.
 The models were then confirmed to efficiently run in a high-fidelity simulation environment, thereby achieving the primary goal of creating a simulation environment that can generate merge reactive behaviors of lane changing or yielding (if keep straight behavior is predicted) when interacting with a merging car.

-Currently, all of our implementation's longitudinal decision making is being performed implicitly by the acceleration model MR-IDM, with no upper-level logic dictating "yield" or "do not yield."
-Also, other than the use of acceleration as an input to the lane change models, lateral and longitudinal control are largely decoupled.
+Other than the use of acceleration as an input to the lane change models, lateral and longitudinal control are largely decoupled in this work.
 Future work can be devoted to integrating these models into a single decision making model to produce a more robust and dynamic overall traffic model.
 Another future area of research is the further analysis of the collected data to identify additional variables that have influence on the lane-change decision which we may not have considered, which can be used to improve model performance.
 This research can also be used to evaluate how much of the lane-changing decision process is dependent on the identified metrics and how much is reliant on the heterogeneous characteristics of the evaluated drivers.